-The statue governing the direction of traffic is given, for Arizona below ARS §28-721.
+The statue governing the direction of traffic is given, for Arizona below ARS §28-721; which is substantially identical to the UVC.
 Throughout the the US we drive on the right half of the roadway on two-way roads.
 Since bicyclists must follow the laws applicable to drivers of vehicles, §28-812, bicyclists must also only operate on the right half of the roadway. (there are various exceptions for 1-way streets, construction, passing where allowed, etc).

 ARS §28-721.
 Driving on right side of roadway; driving on shoulder; exceptions

 A. On all roadways of sufficient width, a person shall drive a vehicle on the right half of the roadway except as follows…

 UVC § 11-301—Drive on right side of roadway—exceptions